ISEexchange/puppetagent-rhel7-docker/README.md

 OVAL vulnerability scan
 -----------------------

-This image runs a vulnerability scan during `docker build`.
+The wercker test harness runs a vulnerability scan.
 You can also perform the scan inside a running container via:

     /oval/oval-vulnerability-scan.sh